Exercise Science (EXSC)

 (1 credit) (Both Fall & Spring Semesters)

 Lifestyle FIT is an energizing activity fitness class that is unique for each individual from beginner to advanced.
-Muscular strength, muscular endurance, stretching and cardiovascular exercises will be linked to strengthen core, tone muscles, increase flexibility and improved cardiovascular endurance.
+Muscular strength, muscular endurance, stretching, and cardiovascular exercises will be linked to strengthen core, tone muscles, increase flexibility, and improve cardiovascular endurance.
+Fulfills FITNESS requirement.
+(C).

 EXSC-1117 Brazilian Jiu Jitsu I